nodesman/essential-education/books/harmful_people/outline.md

     - Shifting focus from victimhood to survival, resilience, and agency demonstrated.
     - Externalizing blame: Correctly attributing responsibility for the harm to the perpetrator.
     - Integrating the experience: Viewing the event as *an* experience, not *the* defining experience.
+    - Deconstructing Moral Blackmail: Rejecting responsibility for consequences to the perpetrator's family, and axiomatically rejecting all justifications for wrongdoing (e.g., age, hardship).
     - Crafting a future-oriented narrative that emphasizes growth, learning, and strength.
     - Gaining distance (temporal, emotional, physical): Creating space to see events with a fresh mind and reduced emotional intensity.
     - Somatic and emotional processing: Allowing the body and emotions to release the old narrative and integrate the new, positive one.